 Just as a real number can be considered as a complex number with zero imaginary component, a clif can be considered to be composed of higher order clifs up to the grade of the algebra you choose, even if many of them happen to have zero coefficient for any particular problem.
 Clifford Algebra of zero dimensions, Cl0, is just regular scalar algebra.
 Clifford Algebra of one dimension, Cl1, is composed of a scalar and a vector.
 Cl2 is composed of a scalar, two vectors, and a bivector.
 Cl3 is composed of a scalar, three vectors, three bivectors, and a trivector, and that same scheme extends upward to higher dimensions by the same principle.

 Here we see the hierarchy of Clifford Algebras each with its own characteristic pattern of components, that appear in numbers corresponding to Pascal’s triangle.
-Two-dimensional clifs, Cl2 are mathematically isomorphic to complex numbers.
-Three-dimensional clifs, Cl3 are isomorphic to quaternions, and to Pauli matrices used to model subatomic particles.
-Cl4 is isomorphic to octonions, and to Dirac matrices that model relativistic subatomic particles.
+Two-dimensional clifs, Cl2 (the even sub-algebra) are mathematically isomorphic to complex numbers.
+Three-dimensional clifs, Cl3 are isomorphic to Pauli matrices used to model subatomic particles.
+Cl4 is isomorphic to Dirac matrices that model relativistic subatomic particles.

 Lets take a closer look at Cl3, Clifford Algebra in three dimensions.
 There is a scalar, e, then three orthogonal basis vectors e1, e2, e3, then three bivectors obtained by pairwise multiplication of the basis vectors, and finally a trivector defined by the wedge product of all three basis vectors.
 Each bivector has a kind of twist that represents a rotation by 90 degrees, for example bivector e1^e2 represents the right-angled turn from the direction e1 to e2, while its negation, -(e1^e2) rotates by the same angle but in the opposite direction.